abinav-07/go_mcqsystem_practice/README.md

 - Get Test Details as Admin and User
 - Get all the available tests for User
 - Submit test and Generate report for User
+- Update test availability as Admin

-**TODO**: Delete User API for users and Update test availability API for admin
+**TODO**: Delete User API for users and use transaction to understand how to use it